 To add spice, set a goal to connect with a new person each month and attend 2 networking events this quarter.

-As a conscientious and an able member of it, it is now our turn to contribute for its well-being.
+As a conscientious and able member of it, it is now our turn to contribute to its well-being.

 Set a goal to dedicate 2 to 4 hours every week for community service in any form – teaching at local school, coaching kids in sport, serving food and clothes to the homeless, caring for the homeless and stray animals.